Skip to content

 Installing Traefik Ingress Controller#

-You can configure k0s with the Traefik ingress controller, a MetalLB service loadbalancer, and deploy the Traefik Dashboard using a service sample.
+You can configure k0s with the Traefik Ingress Controller, a MetalLB service load balancer, and deploy the Traefik Dashboard using a service sample.
 To do this you leverage Helm's extensible bootstrapping functionality to add the correct extensions to the k0s.yaml file during cluster configuration.

 Configure k0s to install Traefik and MetalLB during cluster bootstrapping by adding their Helm charts as extensions in the k0s configuration file (k0s.yaml).

-A good practice is to have a small range of IP addresses that are addressable on your network, preferably outside the assignment pool your DHCP server allocates (though any valid IP range should work locally on your machine).
+Note: A good practice is to have a small range of IP addresses that are addressable on your network, preferably outside the assignment pool your DHCP server allocates (though any valid IP range should work locally on your machine).
 Providing an addressable range allows you to access your load balancer and Ingress services from anywhere on your local network.

 extensions: